Natural patterns and human responses in Daniel Minter’s Universe of Freedom Making

 Abdias do Nascimento, Xango and Ogun (grantors of technology), arcylic, no date (before 1977).

-“Sticks in a bundle are unbreakable” proverb
+“Sticks in a bundle are unbreakable” West African proverb about the power of being together

 The “universe of freedom-making” specifically refers to the title of Minter’s current exhibition.
 Presented by the National Museum of African American History & Culture in DC, a Universe of Freedom Making is one part of the two-part international exhibition In Slavery’s Wake: Making Black Freedom in the World which opened at NAAAHC in December 2024 and travels to the Museu Histórico Nacional, Rio de Janeiro, Brazil for exhibition between November 2025 and March 2026.